MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/restrict-ad-rpc-traffic-to-specific-port.md

 ---
 # How to restrict Active Directory RPC traffic to a specific port

-This article shows how to restrict Active Directory (AD) replication remote procedure calls (RPC) traffic to a specific port in Windows Server 2012 R2.
+This article describes how to restrict Active Directory (AD) replication remote procedure calls (RPC) traffic to a specific port in Windows Server 2012 R2.

 _Original product version:_ &nbsp; Windows Server 2012 R2
 _Original KB number:_ &nbsp; 224196